Intellectual Ventures sues Motorola Mobility over patents

+* FILES FOR MIXED SHELF, SIZE UNDISCLOSED - SEC FILING Source text (http://bit.ly/2kjWpyo) Further company coverage:

-Intellectual Ventures, a privately-held patent holding firm co-founded by former Microsoft Corp (MSFT.O) chief technology officer Nathan Myhrvold, sued Motorola Mobility Holdings (MMI.N) in the U.S. District Court of Delaware for patent infringement.
+Oct 6 Intellectual Ventures, a privately-held patent holding firm co-founded by former Microsoft Corp chief technology officer Nathan Myhrvold, sued Motorola Mobility Holdings in the U.S. District Court of Delaware for patent infringement.

 Motorola had infringed on six patents through its mobile devices and Lapdock products, Intellectual Ventures said in a complaint filed on Thursday.